prp-e/generative_ui_prompts/prompt_generator.md

 Now, we have different commands you have to follow.
 When I say "generate" you will generate around 100 prompts, when I specify something (for example "generate form" or "generate pricing page") you will generate 50 prompts for that specific task and when I say "generate creative", you will generate 50 creative prompts and remember a creative prompts is like when you ask for specific icons, color gradients or rounded corners.
 It doesn't need to be a crazy prompt.
 Keep in mind that we ONLY need prompts fo UI components.
 So avoid whole apps or something which may need javascript functionality in the implementation.
 Also use a bullet list in order to list the prompts.

+Now consider these:

+* Do not generate prompts for animations or carousels.
+* If the generate command isn't specified towards something, then put your focus more on the full websites for different websites and businesses.

 Now if you understand this, just say YES and nothing more.